How to buy Meta Platforms shares

 Valuing a stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of overall performance.
 However, analysts commonly use some key metrics to help gauge value.
 Check out the Meta Platforms P/E ratio, PEG ratio and EBITDA

-However, Meta Platforms's P/E ratio is best considered in relation to those of others within the internet content & information industry or those of similar companies.
+However, Meta Platforms's P/E ratio is best considered in relation to those of others within the industry or those of similar companies.

-Meta Platforms's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 2.6345.
-Higher PEG ratios such as this can be interpreted as meaning the shares offer worse value given the current rate of growth.
+Meta Platforms's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.1262.
+A PEG ratio close to 1 can be interpreted as meaning shares offer reasonable value for the current rate of growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Meta Platforms's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.